clayne/hacktical-c/malloc2/README.md

 It might make sense to give [Part 1](https://github.com/codr7/hacktical-c/tree/main/malloc1) a quick scan before diving in.

 ### Recycling Memory
 Memory recycling is a common requirement, we'll design the feature as a separate allocator that can be plugged in at any point.
+Since we have no idea what kind of memory we'll be recycling, we'll tag each allocation with its size.

 Example:
 ```C